oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > `EZ` is not a valid language.
 It is the subtag for the region "Eurozone".

+> For any deprecated subtag, a tool MAY replace it with its preferred value as a quick fix.

 ### 6.1.13 PURL

 It must be tested that given PURL is valid.